pylayers/pylayers/doc/notebook/1-GIS/Layout.rst

-The ``ls()`` method lists the layout files which are available in the ``struc`` directory of your current project which is set up via the
+The ``ls()`` method lists the layout files which are available in the ``struc`` directory of your current project, which is set up via the
 $BASENAME environment variable which is crucial to be early defined in order PyLayers find its way to the good directories.
 Over the development process, the layout data format has evolved quite a lot, the